The Grand Illusion: Why a Material Universe Made of Empty Space is Anything But Material

 A. Advaita Vedanta: The Non-Dual Heart

-• Brahman: The unchanging, infinite consciousness that underlies all phenomena - in the west referred to as “God.”
-It is imperceptible, inconceivable, irreducible beyond thought, beyond form, and yet the source of every form.
+Brahman: The unchanging, infinite consciousness that underlies all phenomena - in the west referred to as “God.”
+It is imperceptible, inconceivable, irreducible, beyond thought, beyond form, and yet the source of every form.

 Meditation practices in this tradition guide the practitioner to witness thoughts and forms, then rest as the silent awareness in which they appear and dissolve.
+An allegory is witnessing thoughts as clouds.
+Become the sky.

 B. Buddhism: Emptiness as Freedom